 Structured to help learners develop professional-level skills that meet the demands of the highly competitive fashion industry, this bachelor’s in fashion design online also features a well-rounded liberal arts curriculum.
 All of UW’s acclaimed fashion faculty have impressive professional credentials.
 Students who pursue the New York option earn an associate of applied science degree from FIT in addition to their University of Wisconsin bachelor of science.

 Located in Mount Pleasant, Central Michigan University educates 20,000 students on its main campus and an additional 7,000 students through its online programs.
-The school’s bachelor of applied arts in fashion merchandising and design focuses on emerging and well-established technologies in the fashion industry.
-Students can choose one of two degree specializations: product development or visual merchandising.
+The school’s bachelor of applied arts or bachelor of science in fashion merchandising and design focuses on emerging and well-established technologies in the fashion industry.
+The BAA requires a minor, while the BS does not.
+For the bachelor of applied arts, students can choose one of two degree specializations: product development or visual merchandising.

 The product development specialization prepares students for careers designing and marketing new fashion products.
 Courses concentrate on the fashion line life cycle and industry-standard technology tools.
 The visual merchandising concentration provides a detailed, in-depth analysis of the psychological and emotional processes that inform fashion-related consumer behavior.
 Coursework examines purchasing environments such as in-store displays, trade shows, advertising, and branding.